 How Much Watermelon Can I Feed My Parrot?

 Parrots should be fed at least twice a day.
-The amount of food that your parrot actually needs will depend on its species.
-In general:
+The amount of food that your parrot needs will depend on its species:

-- Bigger species will need 1 ½ cups of fruits and veggies a day.
+- Bigger species will need 1 ½ cups of fruits and vegetables a day.

-- Smaller species will only need a ¾ cup of fruits and veggies.
+- Smaller species will only need a ¾ cup of fruits and vegetables.

-Of course, you should always make sure that your parrot has a balanced diet.
-No matter how healthy watermelon is, it’s still not enough if your parrot isn’t receiving other foods.
-Its diet should consist primarily of:
+Watermelon is safe for your parrot to eat., but always ensure that your parrot eats regularly and has a balanced diet.
+No matter how healthy watermelon is, it’s still not enough if your parrot isn’t consuming other essential foods, such as vegetables, pellets, seeds, and nuts.